Baby Sleep Patterns

 6-9 Months Old:

-At this stage your baby will likely thrive from and expect a consistent sleep routine, continuing with 2 naps per day and sleeping about 14 hours per night.
+At this stage your baby will likely thrive from and expect a consistent sleep routine, continuing with 2 naps per day and sleeping about 14 hours per day in total.
+Every baby is on their own unique journey through development, so although we see trends in babies moving towards longer sleep stretches, sleep is a developmental milestone that is reached when the baby is ready.
+Keep working on consistent bedtime routines and this will allow your baby to continue practicing the skills of self-soothing and falling asleep independently.
 Babies also become very mobile and curious at this age, so ensure that there are no choking or suffocation hazards the baby can access both in and near the crib, although this is important to ensure from birth.

 9-12 Months Old:

 It is likely that your baby is pulling up to stand during this phase, and some even begin walking this early.
 Ensure the crib is lowered so that your standing baby cannot fall out.
-At this stage, your baby may take shorter naps during the day but continue sleeping 14-hours per night.
-At this age babies generally sleep well through the night, but can still be woken up from anxiety, teething pain, or the excitement from new physical or cognitive developments (crawling, standing, throwing, etc.).
+At this stage, your baby may take shorter naps during the day but continue sleeping 14-hours per day in total.
+At this age babies generally sleep well through the night, but can still be woken up from anxiety, teething pain, dreaming, or the excitement from new physical or cognitive developments (crawling, standing, throwing, etc.).
+Remember, no one actually sleeps through the night.
+We all wake at various times throughout the night and we may or not remember waking up, changing positions, and falling back to sleep.
+For our babies, these nighttime wakings can be alarming or scary if they are alone and do not have the skills to fall back to sleep independently.

 Products in this Article